Teach building blocks

 Are meals included?

-We will provide light breakfast and lunch for all attendees.
+We will provide a light breakfast of fruit and pastries and lunch for all attendees.

 Is parking available?